 Testing is an important part of being a web developer, and it can be especially difficult to keep testing when you’re deep in the development cycle.
 Debugging code is a vital skill for the web developer.
 It can be a difficult process that you might not want to learn, but it is a necessary skill and needs to be learned.
 Debugging is a skill that should be practised and should be a part of every developer’s skill set.

 Debugging is the process of finding a bug within a computer program.
-It is also the most important part of software development because program errors are the most common source of errors in any computer system.
+It is also the most important part of custom software development because program errors are the most common source of errors in any computer system.
 Debugging allows programmers to find errors in their programs, prevent them from happening, and fix them.

 Testing is one of the most important skills in web development.
 Whether it’s a new website or an existing one, the first time it’s launched, you always want to go over your work and see if everything is okay.